 Main takeaways:

-1. Co branding doesn’t necessarily have to involve the exact same industry, but should share the same set of values and target audience.
+1. Partners in co-marketing don’t necessarily have to be in the exact same industry, but should share the same set of values and target audience.
 Don’t be afraid to look outside of your market for influencers to work with.

 2. Promote your campaign through the use of an omni channel approach.
 Use each other’s websites, social media accounts, and in-person events to reach the largest audience.